- School Social Worker Resume

 Skills are essential, but experience proves that you can use skills to make yourself and your own unique methods essential!
 When you show recruiters that you’ve been able to demonstrate your effectiveness in the past, you also make a solid case for your qualifications in the role at hand.

-Pick the highest, most relevant points of your past experience and give them the spotlight: When did you help reduce truancy rates?
+Pick the highest, most relevant points of your past experience and give them the spotlight: How did you help reduce truancy rates?
 When did you help students improve by a whole letter grade?

 And don’t forget to include quantifiable data!
-Use numerical metrics like percentages or feedback ratings to measure the positive impact you’ve had in your field.
+Use numerical metrics like graduation percentages or student feedback ratings to measure the positive impact you’ve had in your field.

 Here are some good samples: